Ama Dablam Base Camp TrekAma Dablam Base Camp Trek

 Proper packing is crucial for a comfortable and safe Ama Dablam Base Camp Trek.
 Packing wisely is critical.
 Layered clothing is a must: temperatures swing from hot sun to icy wind.
 Our packing list recommends:

 • Clothing: Moisture-wicking base layers, warm fleece or down jacket, windproof shell, trekking pants (quick-dry), hat, and gloves.
-Cotton is strongly discouraged in the mountains.
-Bring several pairs of thermal socks.

 • Footwear: Sturdy, broken-in hiking boots (ankle-high) plus 2–3 pairs of wicking socks.
 Trekking poles are highly recommended (for stability and to ease knee impact).